-And Now, A Different Kind of Candidate Letter
+And Now, A Different Kind of Judge Letter

-My name is Bill McLeod, William “Bill” McLeod on the ballot.
-I am a proud Democratic candidate for judge right here in Harris County.
+My name is Bill McLeod, William “Bill” McLeod.
+I am a proud Democratic Judge right here in Harris County, County Civil Court at Law No. 4.
 I want to make a difference in my community, and use my experience in life to fight for a better world.

 Let’s start here: I was born with white privilege.
 It’s a fact, a fact we don’t talk about enough.
 I see the racism and inequity of our system.
 I abhor it.
 But I am still privileged.